crowdsecurity/php-cs-bouncer/docs/DEVELOPER.md

 The final structure of the project will look like below.

 ```
-php-project-sources (choose the name you want for this folder)
+crowdsec-bouncer-project (choose the name you want for this folder)
 │
 │ (your php project sources; could be a simple index.php file)
 │
-└───.ddev (do not change this folder name)
+└───.ddev
 │   │
-│   │ (Cloned sources of a PHP specific ddev repo)
+│   │ (DDEV files)
 │
-└───my-own-modules (do not change this folder name)
+└───my-code (do not change this folder name)
     │
     │
-    └───crowdsec-php-lib (do not change this folder name)
+    └───crowdsec-bouncer-lib (do not change this folder name)
        │
        │ (Clone of this repo)